 Unknown to many, God was a bit of a handy man in his spare time.
 He famously boasted to having built an IKEA bookshelf in 5 days without even reading the instructions, and entirely in the dark!
 “That’s right, man,” he bragged.
 “Without instructions!”
 As it is said; “In the beginning, God created an IKEA bookshelf in 5 days.”
 (Genesis 1:31).

 On the sixth day, carried away by his divine success, and newly acquired screw driving skills, God said, “Let there be light!”
 And suddenly realized that on the floor around him were some leftover screws and bolts from his first handiwork.
-On the spur of the moment, he said to himself “Let me screw something else,” and with earth, water, and other spare parts lying around his heavenly workshop, came up with another creation.
-Retrospectively, God admitted that he could have probably taken a bit more time and attention, since his latest creation ended up quite a bit wobblier and defective than his first IKEA shelving unit.
-“But, hey … nobody is perfect either,” he added lightheartedly.
+Retrospectively, God admitted that he could have probably taken a bit more time and attention, since his other creations ended up quite a bit wobblier and defective than his first IKEA shelving unit.

 In the year 1194, Moshe Ben Mamon, a remarkable rabbi commented on the prohibition of creating sources of lights during the Jewish sabbath.
 He famously predicted: “One day, the Messiah will come and bring us the true light that will shine upon all of us eternally.
 Or, he added with undeniable premonition, an Israeli startup will come up with some clever workaround switch, sell it to IBM and make a lot of money.”